theoremlp/rules_uv/readme.md

 )
 ```

+Ensure both requirements.in and requirements.txt exist (the latter must exist but may be empty).

 Run the compilation step with `bazel run //:generate_requirements_txt`.

 This will automatically register a diff test with name `[name]_diff_test`.